24SP-UNO-Capstone/Milestone1/Milestone3v2.md

  - **Our suggested threat intel framework**
+> In order to combat this, organizations must adopt the intelligence cycle and the diamond model.
+The intelligence cycle is a repetitive set of phases necessary to acquire actionable intelligence from data.
+They culminated from a five-step procedure including planning and direction, collection, processing, analysis and production, and dissemination.
+Each phase of the intelligence cycle has a specific goal, starting with the planning and direction phase.
+An organization must plan its threat intelligence activities to define the scope and goals of the cycle.
+Once the goals are identified, data sources can be identified and collected.
+Once data is collected, it must be processed and normalized into information.
+Once the information has been obtained, careful analysis can be conducted to identify information that matches the cycle's goal, and the identified information can be produced into the necessary format for the final dissemination phase.

+> Along with adherence to the intelligence cycle, the diamond model is a critical component of a successful CTI program.
+The diamond model represents a relationship between four core features found in a security event: an adversary, capability, infrastructure, and victim.

+> In order for CTI data to be shared, three standards have been created by MITRE to standardize CTI communication.
+Structured Threat Information Expression (STIX) is a the standard for threat intelligence sharing platforms to describe threat intelligence data.
+Cyber Observable eXpression XML schema (CyBox) is used to descibe artifacts or events with related data such as an IPv4 address.
+Finally, Trusted Austomated eXchange of Indicator Information (TAXII) is an opensource protocol specification used to share cyber threat data between organizations.
    - The Intelligence Life Cycle (John)
    - The Diamond Model (John)
    - Mitre ATT&CK Framework (John)